kl1nton/3_EMQ_Practice_Papers/2_EMQ_Practice_Paper.md

 	H. Osteosarcoma

 ### Q22
 A 15-year-old boy presents with a painful enlarging mass of the lower left femur.
 An X-ray shows a *sclerotic lesion with periosteal elevation*.
 The knee joint is not involved.
 Chest X-ray shows lesions suspicious of pulmonary metastases.
-He has a past medical history of retinoblastoma as a child.
+He has a past medical history of *retinoblastoma* as a child.
-#### Answer: G. Osteoblastoma - ?
+#### Answer: G. Osteoblastoma - *FALSE* = H. Osteosarcoma
+- Osteosarcoma has a bimodal distribution
+	- 75% of those affected being aged between 10 and 25 years
+	- Remainder are elderly people with a history of Paget's diseas
+- Osteosarcoma typically presents as a painful mass, most commonly
+	- affecting the lower femur and arising from the medullary cavity
+	- It can be a lytic or sclerotic lesion
+- Hx of retinoblastoma = 5000-fold increased risk of developing osteosarcoma

 ### Q23
 A 60-year-old gentleman with a past history of multiple osteochondromas affecting the right proximal humerus and ribs presents with a slowly enlarging mass of the right humerus.
 The X-ray shows *endosteal scalloping* and *cortical thickening*.
 There is evidence of pulmonary spread on chest X-ray.
-#### Answer: B. Chondrosarcoma - ?
+#### Answer: B. Chondrosarcoma - TRUE
+- Chondrosarcomas can present *de novo* or as
+	- malignant transformation of a benign cartilage tumour such an osteochondroma
+	- They usually affect middle-aged or elderly people

 ### Q24
 A 10-year-old girl presents with a tender enlarging mass affecting the diaphysis of the left femur.
 An X-ray shows this to be a lytic lesion.
 Biopsy identifies it as being a tumour of vascular endothelium.
-#### Answer: A. Angiosarcoma - ?
+#### Answer: A. Angiosarcoma - *FALSE* = C. Ewing's sarcoma
+- Ewing's sarcoma usually affects young people aged between 5 and 15 years
+- It presents as a lytic lesion which causes a periosteal reaction
+	- giving it a characteristic 'onion skin' appearance

 ### Q25
 An 80-year-old man with known Paget's disease affecting both legs presents with a painful mass affecting the right tibia.
 An X-ray shows a lytic lesion arising from the medullary cavity.
 Pulmonary metastases are present on chest X-ray.
-#### Answer: H. Osteosarcoma - ?
+#### Answer: H. Osteosarcoma - TRUE
+- see A22

 Q26-29: Theme: Management of Acute Ischaemia